DELAY

 • Removing the band: Make sure not to remove the band of your cigar.
 Continue to smoke until it’s about an inch or two away from the band before removing it.
 This will prevent tearing.

 • Cutting it in half:Cutting your cigar in half to get two smokes is extreme.
-Doing so risks ruining the construction.
+It breaks the construction and throws off the burn.

 The Right Cigars, The Right Way!

-Now that you have a solid understanding of proper cigar etiquette, it’s time to buy some smokes.
-Here at Swiss Cuban Cigars, we sell a wide selection of premium, authentic Cuban cigars.
+If you're ready to put it into practice, here at Swiss Cuban Cigars, we sell a wide selection of premium, authentic Cuban cigars.
 Browse today to start your journey.

 Blog post author avatar